 And just another day, you come across one such catastrophic situation when your website is hijacked!
 As nightmarish as it sounds, we do not think of this very possible instance and secure our website!

 Do you often find yourself casting away the task of backing up your WordPress site for another day?
 Or even just wondering “I don’t need to backup my WordPress site so frequently.
 I just did it last month!”

 Well, congratulations!
 You, like the majority of companies or individuals, are developing your skills at dooming your business and losing your data for good.

 The problem is that it’s a skill that can lead you to bankruptcy.
 Don’t believe us?
 Well, do you know 93% of companies that lose their data for ten days or more file for bankruptcy within one year of the data loss?
 “And 50% of businesses that found themselves without data management for this same period filed for bankruptcy immediately!”

 It's a dreadful scene, we know.
-That’s why we want to tell you that data backup and data recovery management is essential to how your business functions and how quickly it survives such a scare.
-Therefore, in this blog we want to talk about how to backup wordpress site.
+That’s why we want to tell you that data backup and data recovery management are essential to how your business functions and how quickly it survives such a scare.
+Therefore, in this blog we want to talk about how to backup WordPress site.
 Why WordPress?
-Well, “over 500 new sites are created daily using the free version of WordPress.or, while 70 million new blog posts pop up every month”.
-So, not only we’ll discuss how to backup your WordPress site but additionally, we help you find answers to:
+Well, “over 500 new sites are created daily using the free version of WordPress.org, while 70 million new blog posts pop up every month”.
+So, not only we’ll discuss how to back your WordPress site but additionally, we help you find answers to: